miladezzat/milad-blog-posts/data/blog/upload-file-by-nodejs-progress-bar.md

     }
 ```

-13. Upload the file chuncks and display the progress bar
+13. Upload the file chunks and display the progress bar
 ```js
 for (let chunkId = 0; chunkId < chunkCount + 1; chunkId++) {